Oluwatobiloba2/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir /tmp/my_first_directory will creat a directory with a name inside another directory
+mv /tmp/betty /tmp/my_first_directory will move a file trom a directory inside a subdirectory in a directory